An introduction to Ayurveda's personalized approach to mental health.

 Veda Warrior Master Teacher & Ayurvedic Doctor

-In 2020, mental health was a top priority for all of us.
-Whether you were someone already struggling with anxiety or depression or someone who was breezing through life, you probably spent more time than ever before thinking about ways to boost your mental health.
+In 2020, mental health became a key concern for all of us.
+Whether you were someone already struggling with anxiety or depression or someone who was breezing through life, you probably spent more time than ever before questioning your life and your place in the world.
 As we move forward into a new year faced with ongoing uncertainty, at Veda Warrior we strongly believe that we must start seeking the best long-term mental health solutions that are optimized for our own unique experiences—not just one-size-fits all approaches that numb our pain.
 And that the ancient medical science of Ayurveda provides the most powerful, personalized mental health tools available to humanity.

 Ayurveda is the science of life: literally speaking, "Ayur" means life and "veda" means science in the ancient language of Sanskrit.
 It is a holistic system of medicine that originated in India over 5,000 years ago, stemming from the ancient Vedic culture.
 For millennia, it's been known as the "mother of healing."